iKenndac/new-blog/content/posts/2023-01-04-identity-crisis.md

 - General
 ---

+### Prologue

+This post is less of a "blog post" and more of… I dunno, a chapter of a memoir (were I important enough to have such a thing).
+It was originally written over several weeks in the latter months of 2022 as a way to unjumble the last few years of my life and to have it down _somewhere_, at least — one of the largest regrets I have of my Dad passing (other than the fact that he, er, died in the first place) was that he died before I was old enough for him to share the stories of his life with me.
+Every time I hear a snippet about my Dad from someone who knew him before I was born — “After he fled Cuba during the Revolution, he–” *Excuse me?!* — it's kinda wild.
+So, boring as my life is so far compared to parts of his, I have a desire to [document it](/blog/2013/02/my-life-in-pictures/) so future people who care about me won't have the same sorrow.

+This _was_ going to stay in scruffily-scrawled fountain pen ink shoved into a drawer until some poor soul has the task of clearing out all of my crap when _I'm_ gone, but slowly the idea of putting it up here has become less awful over time.
+Nobody likes to share their low points (much less this widely), but people I respect tell me there's strength in failure, and I'd like to draw a nice, clean line under this whole affair so I can focus on the next thing.

+So, below you'll find 5,000 words or so about the past four years of my life as <del>an indie developer</del> a small business owner.
+Enjoy!

+---

 If we take a look at my career so far, we can see two things.
-First — somehow — I've been doing this for over seventeen years now, which is kind of incredible.
+First — somehow — I've been a professional developer for over seventeen years now, which is kind of incredible.
 The second is that out of those seventeen years, only four and a half of them were actually at a "regular" job.

 <img width="640" src="/pictures/identity-crisis/career@2x.png" />
 {:.center}